WayneDW/WayneDW.github.io/_pages/about.md

 <!-- This space is for those interested in understanding, scaling, aligning, and applying diffusion(-language) models. -->

-This space is for those exploring, scaling, aligning, and applying diffusion(-language) models.
+This space is for understanding, scaling, aligning, and using diffusion(-language) models.

  <!-- market simulations. -->